-(c) subject to any restriction imposed or direction given at a general meeting of the strata company, delegate to one or more of its members such of its powers and duties as it thinks fit, and at any time revoke the delegation.
+(c) subject to any restriction imposed or direction given at a general meeting of the strata company, delegate to 1 or more of its members such of its powers and duties as it thinks fit, and at any time revoke the delegation.

-(3) A member of a council may appoint a proprietor, or an individual authorised under section 45 of the Act by a corporation which is a proprietor, to act in his place as a member of the council at any meeting of the council and any proprietor or individual so appointed shall, when so acting, be deemed to be a member of the council.
+(3) A member of a council may appoint an owner of a lot, or an individual authorised under the Strata Titles Act 1985 section 136 by a corporation which is an owner of a lot, to act in the member’s place as a member of the council at any meeting of the council.

-(4) A proprietor or individual may be appointed under sub-bylaw (3) whether or not he is a member of the council.
+(4) An owner of a lot or individual may be appointed under sub-bylaw (3) whether or not that person is a member of the council.

-(5) If a person appointed under sub-bylaw (3) is a member of the council he may, at any meeting of the council, separately vote in his capacity as a member and on behalf of the member in whose place he has been appointed to act.
+(5) If a person appointed under sub-bylaw (3) is a member of the council the person may, at any meeting of the council, separately vote in the person’s capacity as a member and on behalf of the member in whose place the person has been appointed to act.

-(6) The council shall keep minutes of its proceedings.
+[(6) deleted]

+[By-law 8 amended: No. 30 of 2018 s.
+94.]

 9. Powers and duties of secretary of strata company